ericf/express-handlebars/README.md

 app.enable('view cache');
 ```

-Express enables this setting by default in production mode, i.e.,
+Express enables this setting by default when in production mode, i.e.,
 `process.env.NODE_ENV === "production"`.

-Also, each of the public API methods accept `options.cache`, which you can set
+**Note:** All of the public API methods accept `options.cache`, which gives
-when calling these methods manually.
+control over caching when calling these methods directly.

 ### Layouts

 This module adds back the concept of "layout", which was removed in Express 3.x.
-This view engine can be configured as to where layouts are, by default it's set
+This view engine can be configured with a path to the layouts directory, by
-to `"views/layouts/"`.
+default it's set to `"views/layouts/"`.

-There are two ways to set a default layout: by configuring the view engine's
+There are two ways to set a default layout: configuring the view engine's
-`defaultLayout` property, or setting [Express locals][]
+`defaultLayout` property, or setting [Express locals][] `app.locals.layout`.
-`app.locals.layout = "main"`.

-The layout a view should be rendered in can also be overridden per request, by
+The layout in which a view should be rendered can be overridden per-request by
-assigning a different value to the request local.
-The following will render the
+assigning a different value to the `layout` request local.
+The following will
-"home" view with no layout:
+render the "home" view with no layout:

 ```javascript
 app.get('/', function (req, res, next) {